| |

 We brought those vintage trunks back to life, but more importantly, I think a lot of women brought a little piece of their own creative spirit back to life, too.

 Remember, you deserve to take up space.
 You deserve to make a mess.
-You deserve to spend an afternoon gluing rhinestones onto leopard print fabric just because it makes you smile.
+Above all you deserve to spend an afternoon gluing rhinestones onto leopard print fabric just because it makes you smile.

 I cannot wait to see you all at Summerween in June!
 Until then, keep sparking, besties.